gaurishankar007/flutter_sliding_toast/README.md

 - Define max height and width
 - Set padding inside the toast
 - Set title and trailing widgets
-- Disable progressbar indicator
+- Disable the progressbar indicator
+- Glassmorphism design
 - Customize styles and animation behavior
 - Use default success and error toast
-- Dismiss toast with gesture
+- Dismiss the toast by sliding it horizontally or vertically
+- Pause the animation by long pressing on the toast message
+- Continue the animation by releasing the long press

 ## ⚙️ Getting Started